datagovuk/dgu_harvesters/README.md

 In cases where the remote system does not support organisations it should be possible to re-use categories or a related field for remote_organisations.

+Logging should be handled outside of this library, but the library should provide a hook where the system hosting the library can provide a logger.
+This logger function will be used by the harvesters to log progress.

 Any datasets created MUST include a harvest_id field that will not change from run to run.
 For instance, for a dataset created from a CKAN instance the harvest_id should be the source ID.
 This can then be checked on each run to see if an update or create event should be actioned.